ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

    * - rmw_cyclonedds
      - not supported

-Currently all RMW implementations that support content filtering subscription are `DDS <https://www.omg.org/omg-dds-portal/>`__ implementation, and ROS 2 just depends on these implementations.
+Currently all RMW implementations that support content filtering subscriptions are `DDS <https://www.omg.org/omg-dds-portal/>`__ implementations, and ROS 2 just depends on these implementations.
 That means that the supported filtering expressions and parameters are also dependent on `DDS <https://www.omg.org/omg-dds-portal/>`__, you can refer to `DDS specification <https://www.omg.org/spec/DDS/1.4/PDF>`__ ``Annex B - Syntax for Queries and Filters`` for details.

 Installing the demo